ejona86/taus/README.md

 changes to take effect.

 Manual prep:
-1. Copy tetris ROM to `tetris.nes`.
-If the iNES header is different you can still use the ROM, but you need to adjust the header in tetris.s.
-Ignore iNES header issues for now. `$ make test` will fail if this is a problem.
+1. Copy tetris ROM to `tetris.nes` in the `taus` folder.
+If the iNES header is different than mentioned above you can still use the ROM, but you need to adjust the header in `tetris.s` to match your rom to make `$ make test` happy

 Use `$ make` to build artifacts into `build/`, which includes disassembling into `build/tetris-PRG.s`. `$ make test` verifies the reassembled version